tensorflow/tflite-micro/tensorflow/lite/micro/tools/Debugging_Tool_README.md

 #### Optional Flags:
  ` --print_dump  `
-when this flags is set it will dump a part of the TFLM and Ouput it's compared against for each layer
+When this flag is set, it will print the TFLM output for each layer that is compared.

  ` --rng`
-integer flag that only works in TfLite vs TFLM comparison(when only a TfLite Model is Provided).It can be used to set the rng seed to a differen value then it's default value of 42.
+Integer random number seed for generating input data for comparisons against TFLite.
+(Default: 42)